 The food is delicious and the entire meal is an experience that will stimulate all the senses.
 For more information see the website below (Japanese only):

 7. Kyoto Gion Soy Milk Ramen – Uno Yukiko

 For all-vegan, 100% gluten-free ramen, head to Uno Yukiko.
 This small vegan restaurant offers a variety of different ramen, such as dan-dan noodles, and soymilk-based ramen, as well as side dishes and desserts.
 The restaurant offers ramen topped with a great assortment of veggies, tofu, and dumplings.

 Uno Yukiko’s dishes are creative, beautiful to look at, and delicious!
 The restaurant is conveniently located in the heart of Gion.

 If you’re looking for a delicious vegan meal in between sightseeing, try Itadakizen, a restaurant offering all-vegan Japanese cuisine like ramen, located in a renovated machiya tea house.
 The entire menu here is vegan.
 Pictured above is soymilk ramen, topped with fresh vegetables and grilled tofu.

-Diners can enjoy a variety of lunch and dinner options, as well as dessert.
+Diners can enjoy a variety of lunch and dinner options, as well as desserts.

-Itadakizen is located in between Kitanotenmangu Shrine and Nijo Castle.
+Itadakizen is located between Kitanotenmangu Shrine and Nijo Castle.
 It is best accessed by bus or tram.
-The closest tram stop to Kitano-Hakubaicho Station on the Keifuku Randen tram line.
+The closest tram stop is Kitano-Hakubaicho Station on the Keifuku Randen tram line.

 For more information on business hours, see the restaurant’s Instagram below: